Range Pond State Park Conditions & Activities

 • Old Fields Trail

-(1.5 miles, easy): Hiking/snowshoeing trail with no hills, that loops through the pine forest at Range Pond.
-The trail begins at the North Area gate in the far parking lot of the park.
-In the winter it is groomed for easy walking and snowshoeing.
+(1.5 miles, easy to moderate): A hiking and snowshoeing trail with no hills that loops through the mixed-growth forest at Range Pond.
+This trail does not have a level-packed surface.
+In the winter it is groomed for easier walking and snowshoeing.
+Location: This loop trail begins and ends at the North Area gate in the far parking lot of the park.

 • All the park's single track biking trails are open to hiking.